-Externship: All Entertainment/Media Concentration (Sports Law sub-Concentration) students will be required to complete an internship in a related industry (sports, TV, trademark or merchandising) through the existing Entertainment Law Practicum program or through Loyola’s externship program.
-Externships must be approved by the sub-Concentration Advisor.
+Externship: All Sports Law Concentration students will be required to complete one of the externships listed below or an externship in a related industry (sports, TV, trademark, or merchandising) through the existing Entertainment Law Practicum program or through Loyola’s externship program.
+Externships must be approved in advance by the Concentration Advisor.

 Negotiation Competition Team: We are exploring the possibility of one or more negotiation competition teams to participate in an Entertainment Negotiation competition.
-Students in this sub-Concentration should be strongly advised to try out for such a team where possible.
+Students in the Sports Law Concentration are strongly advised to try out for such a team where possible.

-For questions, contact the Sports Law sub-Concentration Faculty Advisor, Prof. Dan Lazaroff at 213.736.1156 or Daniel.Lazaroff@lls.edu
+For questions, contact the Sports Law Concentration Faculty Advisor, Prof. Dan Lazaroff, at 213.736.1156 or Daniel.Lazaroff@lls.edu

 Loyola Law School